-This Gluten-Free Quinoa Crusted Fried Chicken recipe is so delicious you would never guess it's a light and healthy version of fried chicken.
-Gluten-free fried chicken?
-Who would’ve thought it could be so good?
+Quinoa Fried Chicken recipe is so delicious that you would never guess it's a light, healthy, gluten-free fried chicken.

 When was the last time you had some finger-lickin' good fried chicken?
 I would bet it wasn't quinoa crusted fried chicken.
 Well, it can be now.

-This gluten-free quinoa fried chicken is in fact finger-lickin' good!
-The cooked quinoa becomes so crispy when it's lightly fried in olive oil — it's the perfect crust.
+This gluten-free quinoa fried chicken is in fact finger-lickin' good.
+The cooked quinoa becomes so crispy when it's lightly fried in olive oil -- it's the perfect crust.

 - 4 (approximately 8-ounce) chicken breasts, boneless, skinless

-- 1/4 cup brown rice flour (or all-purpose gluten-free flour)
+- ¼ cup brown rice flour (or all-purpose gluten-free flour)

 - 1 large egg, lightly beaten

-- 1 1/2 cups cooked, seasoned quinoa (ideally Lemon-Paprika Quinoa - click here for recipe)
+- 1½ cups cooked, seasoned quinoa (ideally Lemon-Paprika Quinoa - click here for recipe)

 - olive oil for the pan